Experiments with wavefront ray tracing on Apple silicon

 sky_radiance = evaluate_sky_model(ray.direction, sun_direction)

-path.radiance += path.throughput * sky_radiance
+path_radiance[input_ray.path_index] += path.throughput * sky_radiance

 1